mikio1998/mikio1998.github.io/_posts/2014-3-3-Hello-World.md

 layout: post
 title: Hello there!
 ---
-My name is Mikio Nakata, a third year university student in Japan studying economics, and an aspiring Software developer.
+My name is Mikio Nakata, a third year university student in Japan studying economics and an aspiring Software developer.

 ## About me: